yanzewu/line/doc/doc.md

     ABCCC... -> ABCCCCC
     ABCC...D -> ABCCCCCCD

-Identifier "0" represent the base style#link in style series.

-"group clear" will clear group in current subfigure.
+Identifier "0" represent the reference style, which has colorid 0 and groupid 0.
+It is usually a black solid line.

 ### set
 ---